Candidates for Hutchinson School Board's four-year seats answer questions

 In addition to five candidates vying to fill three seats with four-year terms, there are five different candidates vying to fill two seats with two-year terms.
 The latter seats were made available when two School Board members moved from the district.

 To help voters get to know the candidates and their stances on the issues, all 10 candidates answered five questions with a 100-word limit.
-In this week’s issue of the Leader are responses from the five candidates running for four-year seats: Tiffany Barnard, Michael Massmann, Sara Pollmann, Alan Stage and Sherronda Moore.
+This week the Leader published responses from the five candidates running for four-year seats: Tiffany Barnard, Michael Massmann, Sara Pollmann, Alan Stage and Sherronda Moore.
+Click the links below to read what each candidate had to say

 Answers from the other five candidates running for two-year seats were published in the Sept.
-30 issue of the Leader, and can also be found online at hutchinsonleader.com.
+30 issue of the Leader, and can also be found online by clicking here.